Partner Portal

 Batteries and the detector connection via integration modules

-Transmitter can act as a power source for third-party detectors connected to it, so its battery life considerably depends on their energy consumption.
+Transmitter Jeweller can act as a power source for third-party detectors connected to it, so its battery life considerably depends on their energy consumption.
 When setting up the integration module, consider the operating mode of the connected detector: whether delays, night mode will be used, and whether the connected detector will be active 24/7.

 When connecting ocBridge Plus to the wired control panel, use the IN terminal: this allows the integration module to monitor the armed mode and put the wireless detectors into power saving mode when the system is disarmed.